adaptive-intelligent-robotics/DCG-MAP-Elites/README.md

 DCG-MAP-Elites builds upon PGA-MAP-Elites algorithm and introduces two contributions:

-1. The Policy Gradient variation operator is enhanced with a descriptor-conditioned critic that provides gradients depending on a targeted descriptor.
+1. The Policy Gradient variation operator is enhanced with a descriptor-conditioned critic that provides gradients depending on a target descriptor.
 2. Concurrently to the critic's training, the knowledge of the archive is distilled in the descriptor-conditioned actor at no additional cost.
 This single versatile policy can execute the entire range of behaviors contained in the archive.

 <p align="center">